 AUSSEF Rules and Guidelines

-- As a Regeneron ISEF-affiliated fair, a student must meet both of the following:
+1. As a Regeneron ISEF-affiliated fair, a student must meet all of the following conditions:

-- Entries must be uploaded to the AUSSEF website before 11:59:59pm Friday 17th November 2023.
+2. Entries must be uploaded to the AUSSEF website before 11:59:59pm Wednesday 13th November 2024 in the time zone of a student’s location.
 Any project uploaded after this time will have to submit an appeal that will be adjudicated by the AUSSEF Scientific Review Committee.
 To avoid problems with internet connections, students are advised to enter their projects well before the deadline.

-- All submissions must include a report or design portfolio.
-A logbook detailing the progress of the project is also recommended.
+3. All submissions must include a report or design portfolio.
+A logbook is also now mandatory.
+We recommend that photos or links to video excerpts, detailing stages of a project should be included in the logbook.
 Videos or graphics showing how an innovative device works can also be submitted, if that will assist the judges.
 ICT programs can also be submitted – making sure operational and platform instructions are provided.
-Please ensure all submitted material do not include names of students, teachers or schools or other personal identifiers.

-- Team projects must have no more than three members.
+8. Team projects must have no more than three members.
 A team with members from different geographic regions in Australia may compete.
-Once a project has competed at AUSSEF, team membership cannot change and the project cannot be converted from an individual project to a team project or vice versa.
+Team membership cannot be changed during a given research year unless there are extenuating circumstances and the AUSSEF SRC reviews and approves the change.
+In a future research year, any project may be converted from an individual to a team project, from a team to an individual project and/or have a change in team membership.

-- Projects must adhere to local, state and Australian Federal laws, regulations and permitting conditions.
+13. Projects must adhere to local, state and national laws, regulations and permitting conditions.

 Contact Us